Are stepkids ruining your marriage? The key to fixing this is to be a team with your spouse.

-- You feel like an outsider when your spouse’s kids are around and can’t wait for them to go back to their other home for a few days.
+- You feel like an outsider when your spouse’s kids are around and can’t wait for them to return to their other home for a few days.

-- You really try to be kind to your stepchildren, but they say they hate you.
+- You try to be kind to your stepchildren, but they say they hate you.

 These issues are very common for stepfamilies.
 Rest assured, your marriage isn’t doomed.